 - For communities to thrive we need people to be healthy and functioning.
 The current health care system is broken.
 To fix it, we must remove the profit motive.
 We need guaranteed healthcare now.
 If a "Medicare for All" style healthcare bill hasn't passed by the time I'm elected, I'll introduce it, and fight until we get it passed.

 - We must invest in our kids.
 Public education should begin with preschool and continue through college, trade school, or professional training.
 We must prepare the next generation to be productive and self-sustaining--not bury them under decades of crushing debt before they get started.

 - We must take decisive action to slow Climate Change, eliminate dependency on fossil fuels, ban fracking, address water rights and conservation, protect our shoreline, offer energy consumers a choice, and grow the green economy.
 There is no "planet B."

 - We must protect threatened wildlife and mandate the humane treatment of all animals--from farm to pets.

-- I oppose unfair taxes that place an undue burden on young people, middle-income workers, senior citizens, veterans, small businesses and everyone struggling so hard for a basic quality of life.
+- I oppose unfair taxes that place an undue burden on young people, middle-income workers, senior citizens, veterans, small businesses and everyone struggling for a basic quality of life.
 Taxes are not fair if they create a hardship, forcing individuals to make choices about basic essentials.